monodeldiablo/hum/README.markdown

 How can I get my grubby little hands on it?
 -------------------------------------------
 Ideally, a package for it exists within your Linux distribution's repository.
-If, however, it does not, you may download the latest source tarball from the project site at http://github.com/monodeldiablo/hum/downloads.
+If, however, it does not, you may [download the latest source tarball](http://github.com/monodeldiablo/hum/downloads) from the project site.
 Ensure that you have recent versions of Vala, Tracker, GTK, and GStreamer, then invoke this:

   ./configure && make && make install

-If that didn't work and you can't play with Hum, file an issue at the project site (http://github.com/monodeldiablo/hum/issues) and we'll get on it.
+If that didn't work and you can't play with Hum, [file an issue](http://github.com/monodeldiablo/hum/issues) at the project site and we'll get on it.
 Better yet, contribute a patch and we can become best friends!